West Lancashire Yacht Club

-The West Lancashire Yacht Club (WLYC) is a yacht club in Merseyside, England, founded in 1894.
+West Lancashire Yacht Club (WLYC) is a yacht club in Merseyside, England, founded in 1894.
 In 1999 the club was awarded the status of Volvo/RYA Champion Club, recognising the standard of training and performance of its members in sailing competitions.

 History

 In 1898 the club accepted a new One Design Class boat, not to cost more than £35 complete.
 The Seabird Half Rater designed by Herbert Baggs and W. Scott Hayward.
 The first eight boats were built by Latham of Crossens at a cost of £34 17s 6d each.
 The boats were named after Seabirds and their ratings (competitive performance) were assessed at 0.5, hence the term Half Rater.
 The first race was sailed off the Southport Pierhead on 13 June 1899 when eight boats raced over a ten-mile course and Goshawk No.2 won.

 In 1906 the Star class, designed by George Cockshott for the West Lancashire Yacht Club, and built by Lathoms of Hesketh Bank at a cost of £32 each.
 They raced successfully at Southport until 1920.

-The 24-hour race has been run by WLYC since 1967 for Enterprise, GP 14 and initially Firefly dinghies, and subsequently with Lark racing dinghies.
-A Laser 12 hour race has run from 2007.
+The 24-hour race was run by WLYC between the years of 1967 to 2018 for Enterprise, GP14 and initially Firefly dinghies, and subsequently with Lark racing dinghies.
+After a break of 5 years the 24 hour race returned in 2024.